MQuenu/Mirage-DBLa/README.md

 #### Analysis_AS.R ####

 The Rscript containing the code for statistical analyses and figure generation.
-To use interactively in a IDE Rstudio type of environement.
+To use interactively in an IDE Rstudio / jupyter type of environement.